lee-zhg/waston-chatbot-action-skill/README.md

 ## More Features is Coming

 `Actions skill` is relatively new in `Watson Assistant`.
-It offers many great advantages over the traditional `dialog kill`.
+It offers many great advantages over the traditional `dialog skill` and presents future direction of Watson Assistant.
 - intuitive and non-technical-users friendly
 - simplicity
 - seamless switching between actions